N2-Jonathon/n2_pairs_trader/docs/How_it_works.md

 # How it works:
 **[Note]**This is a work in progress  and I can't garauntee everything works 100% until this note says otherwise, after doing unit tests for everything.
-I am also still debugging and there are still a couple more things I have to add before it's operational, but should hopefully have that sorted later today (tomorrow for you).
+I am also still debugging and there are still a couple more things I have to add before it's operational, but should hopefully have that sorted later today (15th).
 ---

 ---